r3vskd/go_api/README.md

 # go_api
-Testing API's written in go
+Testing API's written in go step by step, from basic functions to API construction.